-&lt;sup>26 A slight overall decrease is expected as the budgetary impact of the proposed legal aid system is linked to the remuneration scale applied to members of the defence and victims' teams.
+&lt;sup>28 A slight overall decrease is expected as the budgetary impact of the proposed legal aid system is linked to the remuneration scale applied to members of the defence and victims' teams.
 As the maximum 30 per cent for the proposed "social package" (see CBF/39/17, pp. 84-85) is linked to the net remuneration, the cost difference between the current legal aid system and the proposed legal aid system decreases with a lower remuneration.
 For example, with the 2023 remuneration scale the 30 per cent amounts to monthly entitlements of €1,903.0 for P-1 and P-2 respectively.
 If reducing the remuneration to the 2013 remuneration scale, the 30 per cent decrease to a monthly amount of €1,467.0 for P-2 and €1,192.0 for P-1.
 Furthermore, the proposed legal aid system will provide for less flexibility in granting additional legal aid resources by providing for maximum lump-sums for the three programmes; defining the stages of the proceedings in a strict sense, particularly in respect of the early stages of the proceedings and the reparations phase for victims' teams; and by providing for additional synergies (e.g. by using the reduced activity roster, see Draft LAP, para.
 71).

-27 This is an initial calculation pending further agreement on the scope of the "social package" as referred to in CBF/39/17, paras.
+This is an initial calculation pending further agreement on the scope of the "social package" as referred to in CBF/39/17, paras.
 84-85.

+&lt;sup>29 This is an initial calculation pending further agreement on the scope of the "social package" as referred to in CBF/39/17, paras.
+84-85 Ibid.

-&lt;sup>29 As explained during the Committee's meeting, the numbers are based on the detailed calculations in CBF/39/17, Annual Budget for Legal Aid, tables 3 and 5, and do not include the 5 per cent, 8 per cent or 12 per cent salary increase requested for Court equivalent positions as per the revised salary scales in the PPB for 2023.
+&lt;sup>31 As explained during the Committee's meeting, the numbers are based on the detailed calculations in CBF/39/17, Annual Budget for Legal Aid, tables 3 and 5, and do not include the 5 per cent, 8 per cent or 12 per cent salary increase requested for Court equivalent positions as per the revised salary scales in the PPB for 2023.